partelsandra/Notes_web/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help you set up and run the project locally on your machine for development and testing purposes.

 ### Prerequisites